Hexvortex/Rental-Management-System/README.md

 4. **Automated Notifications**: The bot script sends automated reminders for due payments and maintenance tasks.
 5. **Regular Operations**: Continue to use the CLI for regular management tasks and updates.

+## Simple Explanation

+### Project Name
+**Rental Management System**

+### Project Description
+The Rental Management System is a tool designed to help property managers keep track of rental properties, tenants, and caretakers.
+It makes the job easier by automating tasks like sending payment reminders and scheduling maintenance.

+### Project Problem
+Managing rental properties can be difficult and confusing.
+Property managers need to keep track of who is renting, when rent is due, and what maintenance is needed.
+Doing all this manually can lead to mistakes and take a lot of time.

+### Project Solution
+The Rental Management System solves these problems by providing a single place to manage everything related to rental properties.
+It keeps track of tenants, properties, and caretakers, and automatically sends reminders for payments and maintenance.
+This makes the management process faster and more accurate.

+### Minimum Viable Product (MVP)
+The MVP of the Rental Management System includes:
+1. **Property Management**: Easily add and manage properties.
+2. **Tenant Management**: Keep records of tenants and their rental agreements.
+3. **Caretaker Management**: Register and manage caretakers.
+4. **Automated Notifications**: Automatically send reminders for rent payments and maintenance tasks.
+5. **Command-Line Interface (CLI)**: Simple text-based interface to use the system.
+6. **Database Integration**: Store all information securely in a database.

+This MVP includes the essential features needed to help property managers start managing their rental properties more efficiently.

 ## Authors
 - **Griffins Mbae**
   - Phone: 0743269238